Exclusive: Change.org to dedicate $6 million toward racial justice efforts

 “There’s been so much energy and attention directed to racial justice work in the recent weeks that many groups are trying to figure out what to do with all the money that they generated, and we want to make sure that our money goes as far as possible,” he says.
 “That means taking the time to understand, well, what are the gaps right now?
 What are the places, people, organizations that might have been missed by some of the attention over the last few weeks?
 How can we make sure that that $6 million is being as useful as possible over the coming years?
 So we’re taking a moment to do that and talk to movement leaders and bring in some experts who understand where some of those gaps might be.”

 Allardice won’t give examples of who the company is speaking with—but said more specifics about their initial commitments will come out within a month, and the company will be transparent with updates about where the money goes as it is doled out.
-It’s also not clear yet whether the fund will be replenished with additional donations if people continue to contribute money after signing popular racial justice petitions.
+It’s also not clear yet whether the fund will be replenished with additional cash if people continue to contribute money after signing popular racial justice petitions.

 “Right now we’ve been pretty focused on this particular moment and how we can maximize the impact of the money that has come in through these campaigns specifically,” Allardice says.
 “We do think that over time we want to provide more options and ability for our users to use their voice, use their money, use all of the resources and their skills to have an impact on causes and movements.
 That’s something we want to build deep into the core of the platform, not something that we do in an ad hoc one-off way, so that’s something that we’re actively working on.”

-Note: Update: We’ve updated this article to note that Change.org does not consider the money given by petition-signers to be a donation, and that the company says it was is discussions about donating the money from the Floyd and Taylor before it received the open-letter from former employees.